 It’s tax season, and college students and international students are not exempt from it.

 Consider it yet another initiation into the wonderful world of adulthood.
-Every year on April 15 (or 18, as it is this year thanks to the holiday Emancipation Day), you will have to file your taxes.
+Every year on April 15, you will have to file your taxes.

-If you’re downright terrified, it’s okay.
-We’re here to calm your fears!
-We’re no IRS or TurboTax, but we can give you some answers to FAQs by college students confronted with taxes:
+We’re no IRS or TurboTax, but we can give you some answers to FAQs by college students confronted with taxes.

 What should I do first?

 Call your parents.
 They’ve been paying their taxes for years (I hope!), so they are a great resource.
 Also, if they are paying for more than half of your living expenses (which, unless you have a very generous income, they almost certainly are), then they can claim you as a dependent.

 This doesn’t mean you don’t have to file taxes, but it does make things easier.

 Do I even have to pay taxes this year?

 If you meet any of these requirements, you must file taxes:

 1. You earned wages or tips, or did freelance work.